-According to above, we need a suitable ANN model for best estimation of soil temperature at any depth.
+According to above, we need to identify the best ANN model for soil temperature estimation at any depth.
 The objective of this paper is to develop ANN model that can be used for best prediction of soil temperature by using various meteorological variables of any day of the year in the city of Mosul- Iraq.
-The remaining of this research is as follows: section II includes details about the different BPNN architectures.
-Section III explains materials, methodology and proposed model.
-Section IV includes the results and section V concludes this research.
+At the same time, we need to identify the best optimization training algorithm to train the best ANN model.
+The remaining of this research is as follows: section 2 includes details about different BPNN architectures.
+Section 3 explains materials, methodology and proposed model.
+Section 4 includes the results and section 5 concludes this research.